 5. Familiarize Yourself With the Terrain

-There's no doubt that the terrain for cross-country runners is drastically differently than road racing.
-Windy trails, steep hills, sharp right and left turns, mud, grainy grass.
-This is the kind of terrain that might seem impossible to gain speed on, but according Hester and Ringwood, you can.
+The terrain for cross-country runners is undeniably differently than road racing.
+Windy trails, steep hills, sharp turns, mud, grass.
+This is the kind of terrain that might seem impossible to gain speed on.

-Ringwood recommends familiarizing yourself with the types of environments you'll be racing on, such as grass, trails and parks, so that you know how to engage your muscles in a different way come race day if needed.
+Ringwood recommends familiarizing yourself with the types of environments you'll be racing on, such as grass, trails and parks, so you know how to engage your muscles in a different way come race day.

 6. Focus on Racing, Not Time

-At the end of the day, one key factor to getting faster is to actually not focus on time, but on the race itself instead.
-Cross-country is unique compared to road or track and field races in that it identifies more as a team sport, according to Ringwood.
+At the end of the day, one key factor to getting faster is to actually not focus on time, but on the race itself.
+Cross country is unique compared to road or track races in that you may find yourself running in a larger pack, Ringwood says.

 "Be aware of your surroundings and who is around you, because you can work off of someone," he says.
 "Use them as a reference point and find that moment in the race to accelerate."

-So just focus on the race at hand, and don't compare your performance from one race to another, because each is so different.
+Focus on the race at hand and try not to compare your performance from one race to another, because each is so different.

 FAQ